 After six years with the fair, I moved to Wiltshire.
 For a long time I had been suffering with a severe nerve condition in my face and, in 2016, I had brain surgery to help resolve it.

 It was in 2017 that my mother and I attended a one day Silver Clay workshop.
 The rest, as they say, is history.
 I quickly got to grips with the material and began creating.
 Eventually, people stared asking for commissions, and so Miss Wizz Jewellery was born.
 In 2019 I took my Art Clay World Diploma Level 1, followed by Level 2, a year later.
 These qualifications enabled me to teach this incredible art form and share the magic with others.
 During the Covid lockdown, I took the opportunity to study for and gain a PMC qualification.

-I also built a bespoke teaching space at my home in Melksham and look forward to welcoming you for workshops very soon.
+I now have a bespoke teaching space in Melksham and my Higher Diploma in Silver Clay enabling me to teach Level one and two diplomas so look forward to welcoming you for workshops very soon.